Uppsala – the best climate city in Sweden

 Material choices in new buildings are made with regard to climate impact and reducing the negative environmental effect.
 A life-cycle perspective characterizes both the construction of houses and the design of public spaces.
 The starting point is choosing robust material of high quality and long life span.
 This reduces future operating costs and renovation needs.

-In another new area, Rosendahl, parks and green spaces are designed to provide ecosystem services: features that benefit humans and preserve and improve living conditions and well-being for plants and animals as well.
+In another new area, Rosendal, parks and green spaces are designed to provide ecosystem services: features that benefit humans and preserve and improve living conditions and well-being for plants and animals as well.
 Air to breathe, food, pollination, and other values that provide quality of life and health.
 The water in Rosendal is taken care of locally.
 This means that the water is delayed and cleaned in the area's natural waters, ponds, plants, rain beds and temporary flood zones.
 Water is supplied to trees and plant beds and also raised in open waterways to add natural beauty.
+The plan beds are enriched with bio-char, making them a carbon sink – a climate positive action.

 Biking Before Driving